Biorobotics: Prosthetics

 The important components that make up modern-day prosthetics are the pylon, the socket, and the suspension system.
 The pylon is the internal frame of the prosthetic that is made up of metal rods or carbon-fiber composites.
 The socket is the part of the prosthetic that connects the prosthetic to the person's missing limb.
 The socket consists of a soft liner that makes the fit comfortable, but also snug enough to stay on the limb.
 The suspension system is important in keeping the prosthetic on the limb.
 The suspension system is usually a harness system made up of straps, belts or sleeves that are used to keep the limb attached.

 The operation of a prosthetic could be designed in various ways.
-The prosthetic could be body-powered, externally-powered, or myoelectrically-powered.
+The prosthetic could be body-powered, externally-powered, or myoelectrically powered.
 Body-powered prosthetics consist of cables attached to a strap or harness, which is placed on the person's functional shoulder, allowing the person to manipulate and control the prosthetic as he or she deems fit.
 Externally-powered prosthetics consist of motors to power the prosthetic and buttons and switches to control the prosthetic.
-Myoelectrically-powered prosthetics are new, advanced forms of prosthetics where electrodes are placed on the muscles above the limb.
+Myoelectrically powered prosthetics are new, advanced forms of prosthetics where electrodes are placed on the muscles above the limb.
 The electrodes will detect the muscle contractions and send electrical signals to the prosthetic to move the prosthetic.
+The downside to this type of prosthetic is that if the sensors are not placed correctly on the limb then the electrical impulses will fail to move the prosthetic.
+TrueLimb is a specific brand of prosthetics that uses myoelectrical sensors which enable a person to have control of their bionic limb.